charmoniumQ/PROBE/docs/benchmark_suite/README.md

   \label{fig:benchmark-groups}
 }
 \caption{Benchmarks, clustered agglomeratively into 20 subsets using standardized performance features.
 These axes show only two dimensions of a high-dimensional space.
 We apply PCA *after* computing the clusters, in order to project the data into a 2D plane.}
-\label{fig:subset}
+\label{fig:benchmark-pca}
 \end{figure*}

 <!-- TODO: Explain multiple iterations and averageing -->

+@Fig:benchmark-clusters
-@Fig:benchmark-clusters shows the a posteriori clusters with colors.
+shows the a posteriori clusters with colors.
 @Fig:benchmark-groups shows a priori benchmark "types", similar but more precise than those in @Tbl:implemented-benchmarks.
 From these two, we offer the following observations: